CapsoNet: A CNN-Transformer Ensemble for Multi-Class Abnormality Detection in Video Capsule Endoscopy: Acknowledgments

 \section{Acknowledgments}

-As participants in the Capsule Vision 2024 Challenge, we fully comply with the competition's rules as outlined in \cite{handa2024capsule}.
-Our AI model development is based exclusively on the datasets provided in the official release in \cite{Handa2024}.
+As participants in the Capsule Vision 2024 Challenge, we fully comply with the competition's rules as outlined in \cite{handa2024capsulevision2024challenge}.
+Our AI model development is based exclusively on the training \cite{Handa2024training} and testing datasets \cite{Handa2024testing} provided in the official release.